60 Hudson Street: Development

-In May 1928, Western Union filed construction plans for the Hudson Street site.
-Work started in August 1928, and excavations started the following month.
+Work started on August 21, 1928, at which point the building was to rise 24 stories.
 At the time of the site's official groundbreaking, the building was expected to be completed in January 1930.
+The Western Union Building's completion was predicted to raise land values along Worth Street.
+Excavations started the following month.; according to The Wall Street Journal, the building was the first project in New York City where the excavation used a "well-point system of drainage".
 Construction was to take two years because of the complexities of the project: the building was required to be fireproof and resistant to theft and outside interference, while the cable and conduit systems were supposed to handle 100 million messages yearly.
+During the building's construction, in April 1929, four workers died after a derrick on the 22nd floor collapsed.